 About Us

-Research interests cover a wide area of Social and Personality Psychology.
+Research interests cover a wide area of Social Psychology.
 We are all interested in how individuals perceive and adapt to the pressures of the social environment and social living.
 Our work involves many levels of analysis including establishing biologically and physiological mechanisms of social behavior, psychological mechanisms of motivation and self-presentation, group-level processes as well as cultural and socio-ecological forces on emotion, thought, and behavior.

 Our Approach